LionelDraghi/bbt/docs/project.md

 - append / remove
   To append / remove text to an existing text file

-- implement "case insensitive" and "ignore blank lines" modifyers
+- implement "case insensitive" and "ignore blank lines" modifiers

 - explore the possibility to run multiple exe asynchronously, while staying simple.
   Maybe by using the AdaCore spawn lib.